Talking Dementia BlogDiscussing the support and skills you need in caring for someone living with dementia

 The lives of dementia caregivers/ care partners are often externally focused on those they are caring for and conversations about self-care can create feelings of stress, frustration or anxiety because many messages about what self-care is can be confusing or vague.

 In this article, we’ll explore two common myths about self-care.
 We’ll break down what they are, explore the obstacles they involve and offer some alternative ways of understanding and engaging in self-care activities.
-Self-care is a very important tool that can assist in preventing or improving symptoms of caregiver stress or burnout.

 Self-Care Myth: I don’t have time.